 3. In preparation for the exit from the lockdown phase, antibody tests (serological tests showing the presence of antibodies in the blood, indicating that the person is (getting) immunised) are also being considered for continuous and larger scale testing.
 Antibody tests are being purchased as well as developed, including multiplex tests for research.
 Antibody tests will be useful in determining if COVID-19 was passed or not (determination of individual and group immunity).
-No test is currently approved in Belgium but studies are in progress: collection of samples in blood donors (cross sectional studies) and health care workers (longitudinal studies) have started.
-Alternatives solutions are also been sought.

 As the reliability of these tests is not always clearly proven and documented, especially for antigen and antibody tests, the FAMHP and Sciensano have decided to draw up a list of tests that meet minimum criteria and have defined the procedure to be followed by the manufacturers of these tests to be included on this list as well as their qualification criteria (5).

 On 23 September 2020, the following decisions were announced to increase the testing capacity and to relieve the current burden on general practitioners (see also 1.5):

 • Increasing the testing capacity of existing triage centres and setting up of new testing points and triage centres;

 • The creation of a call-centre to concentrate all requests towards a single information point;